LosFuzzys/losfuzzys.github.io/_posts/2018-09-20-csawctfquals-tour-of-x86.md

     ret
 ```

-Sending this to the port and looking into VNC reveals this:
+Sending this to the port and connecting via VNC reveals this:

 ![qemu stage 3 flag](/images/posts/2018-09-20-csawctfquals-tour-of-x86-stage3.png)